jaytimm/nlp-guide-r/README.md

 ```

 > The `udpipe` package can be used to annotate simple text or token
 > objects.
-The utility of annotating a token object versus simple text,
+One benefit of annotating a token object versus simple text
-> however, is that the user specifies what constitutes a token and what
+> is that the user can define token and sentence constitution.
-> constitutes a sentence.

 ``` r
 tokens1 <- lapply(tokens, c, '\n')